mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-bot-accounts/_index.md

 ---
 title: "Bot Accounts"
-heading: "Introduction"
-description: "Bot Accounts for System Admins."
+heading: "Bot Accounts for System Admins"
+description: "Use Bot accounts to integrate with Mattermost through [plugins](https://developers.mattermost.com/extend/plugins) or the [Mattermost RESTful API](https://api.mattermost.com)."
 weight: 80
 ---

-Use Bot accounts to integrate with Mattermost through [plugins](https://developers.mattermost.com/extend/plugins) or the [Mattermost RESTful API](https://api.mattermost.com).
 Bot accounts access the RESTful API on behalf of a bot through the use of the [personal access tokens feature](../admin-personal-access-token.md).
 Bot accounts are just like user accounts, except they:

   - Can't be logged into.
   - Can't be used to create other bot accounts.